sai1231/studio/mobile/README.md

-# Mäti - Mobile App
+# Mati - Mobile App

-This directory contains the React Native project for the Mäti mobile application.
+This directory contains the React Native project for the Mati mobile application.